MichaelLynx/MNetwork/README.md

 This network request library supports the switch between the distribution server and the development server, and supports the network request to be resent after the failure of the network request.

 When using it, you need to add the third-party libraries ` Alamofire ` and ` HandyJSON `, and  import the MNetwork folder(MNetwork and NetWorkParameter) into the project.
 Then you can use the class `MNetwork` to make network requests.
 Interface and other data information can be modified in `MNetwork` class.

+## 版本更新/Version

+### Version 1: 2020-04-03

+The initial release.

+### Version 2: 2021-01-18

+The version is optimized and can now be imported and used directly without any major changes.

+### Version 3: 2021-01-28

+Simplified the code, removed the redundant files, and now you can import just two files to use the library.